uoftgasa/uoftgasa.github.io/markdown/index.md

 #### CITA HPC Specialist Claire Yu

-Claire Yu's position is well titled, as she
+Claire Yu's position is well titled, as she is indeed a high performance computing expert.
+She can help with [CITA](#canadian-institute-for-theoretical-astrophysics)'s [Sunnyvale](#sunnyvale) computing cluster, as well as help you manage your CITA account.

 #### Astronomy Librarian Lee Robbins

+Lee Robbi

 #### TA Admin and Observatory Director Michael Williams